Greece scrambles to show inspectors progress on stalled reforms

-ATHENS (Reuters) - Trying to convince increasingly skeptical international lenders that it is serious about slashing its debts, Greece named a new privatization chief on Wednesday and said it would sell a loss making bank that has been draining state coffers.
+ATHENS, July 25 (Reuters) - Trying to convince increasingly skeptical international lenders that it is serious about slashing its debts, Greece named a new privatisation chief on Wednesday and said it would sell a loss making bank that has been draining state coffers.

 The latest visit to Athens by inspectors from the European Union, European Central Bank and International Monetary Fund has already begun on a sour note, with officials warning Greece is hugely off track in meeting pledges under its 240 billion euros bailout.